 Too Many Details

 The description of the accident should not be too detailed.
-The more detailed it is, the more likely your letter will conflict with the police report and your subsequent and earlier statements.
-The opposing lawyer will use these inconsistencies as proof that you cannot be trusted.
+The more complex it is, your letter will likely conflict with the police report and your subsequent and earlier statements.

 Unreasonable Compensation Demands